jhk753/gmail-ruby-api/README.md

     Gmail.auth_method = "service_account"
     Gmail.client_id = "... or the email from your service account credentials..."
     Gmail.client_secret = "...pem version of the api key ..."
-    Gmail.auth_scopes = ['http://mail.google.com'] # an array of the permissions required.
+    Gmail.email_account = "...the email account you're going to use" Gmail.auth_scopes = ['http://mail.google.com'] # an array of the permissions required.
 ```